ba4g/ba4g.github.io/project-instructions.md

 _HINT: If you choose to take the second route, you have to **modify your first function** to generate a **PAF file** as output because the miniasm tool only accepts PAF as input for assembly.
 See [author's webpage for more details on PAF](https://lh3.github.io/minimap2/minimap2.html#10)_

- ---
-# Script Submission #

-You are required to submit both of your scripts to the shared __[Dropbox folder](https://www.dropbox.com/request/q6GqOe3Vjk3UvcBnxCDL
-)__ of this course.
-Your submission must include:

-1. __Sufficient__ documentation on how to run the script
-2. Written comments that are __detailed__ enough to understand your scripts

-## DEADLINE: November 18 ##

 <center> <b> GOOD LUCK!! </b> </center>